Footpath Ki Ghaas

-Footpath Ki Ghaas is a 1985 Pakistani television series written by Bano Qudsia based on her novel of the same name.
-It was produced and directed by Muhammad Nisar Hussain.
+Footpath Ki Ghaas is a 1985 Pakistani television series written by Bano Qudsia, adapted from her work of the same name, and produced and directed by Muhammad Nisar Hussain.
+It aired on PTV.

-Synopsis
+Plot

-The story is about two sisters (Bindiya) Kulsoom and (Rubina) Batool who live with their mother (Nighat) Zubaida their mother works as a nurse in a hospital while Batool works in an office.
-Kulsoom is studying to pass her exams.
-(Farooq) Bashir's son Nadeem (Behroz) is ill and usually bedridden and takes care of his only son.
-(Waseem) Wajid is a carefree man and he works at a local office.
+Footpath Ki Ghaas centres on two sisters, Kulsoom (Bindiya) and Batool (Rubina Ashraf), who live with their mother Zubaida (Nighat Butt), a hospital nurse.
+Batool works in an office while Kulsoom is preparing for her examinations.
+Bashir (Farooq Zameer) cares for his ailing son Nadeem (Behroz Sabzwari), who is largely confined to bed.
+Wajid (Waseem Abbas) is a carefree man employed at a local office.